 Stevia is an attractive looking plant and a natural sweetener.
 The added benefit is that there are no calories.
 Stevia is part of the sunflower family and is native to subtropical and tropical regions in the Western hemisphere.
 While it’s a perennial plant it will only survive in the milder climates in North America.
 Still, you can add stevia to your garden for the summer.
 It is also known as sweetleaf or sugarleaf and is grown for its sweet leaves.
 Stevia can be used as a natural sweetener and as a sugar substitute. (buy online)

 Aloe Vera is known for its soothing properties for burns or skin problems.
 Many people keep an Aloe Vera plant handy in the kitchen for incidental burns.
 But taken orally, Aloe Vera will also help with digestion, circulation and weight loss.
 There are over 250 species of Aloes.
 Most of these are native to Africa.
 Aloe Vera plants are very succulent and are as much as 95% water.
 That means they are very sensitive to frost.
 In warm climates, they should be in full sun or light shade.
 But you may have more success with this plant by keeping it indoors in a sunny window. (buy online)

-Lemongrass stalks can provide antioxidants such as beta carotene and a defense against cancer and eye inflammation.
-Lemongrass has as strong lemon flavor.
+Lemongrass stalks can provide antioxidants such as beta-carotene and a defense against cancer and eye inflammation.
+Lemongrass has a strong lemon flavor.
 You can brew it in tea as well as use it as an herb seasoning.
 To grow this outdoors, you need to live in at least Zone 9.
-Outside it can grow up to six feet high, but will be notably smaller if you grow it indoors. (buy online)
+Outside it can grow up to six feet high but will be notably smaller if you grow it indoors. (buy online)